 2025 Ballon d’Or Gala Awards

-The list of awards at the Ballon d’Or ceremony was expanded last year with the merger of France Football and UEFA.
-In addition to the ten awards that were given out last year, the women’s Kopa Trophy and women’s Yashin Trophy awards will be added this year, bringing the total number of awards to twelve.
+The list of awards at the Ballon d’Or ceremony was expanded last year with the collaboration of France Football and UEFA.
+In addition to the ten awards that were given out in 2024, the women’s Kopa Trophy and women’s Yashin Trophy have brought the total number of awards to twelve.

 - Men’s Ballon d’Or